nkb-bd/wp-plugin-matrix/README.md

 ### PHP

 The plugin follows a modern PHP architecture with PSR-4 autoloading (no Composer required).
 All PHP code is organized in the `app` directory with proper namespacing.
+The custom autoloader in `app/autoloader.php` handles class loading without requiring Composer.

 ### JavaScript